mmuller88/mmblog/content/aws-bedrock-update/index.md

 pruneLength: 50
 ---

-Quite recently AWS introduced the Claude v3.
-It comes with the flavors of [Haiku](https://aws.amazon.com/about-aws/whats-new/2024/03/anthropics-claude-3-haiku-model-amazon-bedrock/) and [Sonnet](https://aws.amazon.com/about-aws/whats-new/2024/03/anthropics-claude-3-sonnet-model-amazon-bedrock/).
-Both are great improvements over the previous version.
-We recently updated our [arcBot](https://martinmueller.dev/arcbot-eng) to use Claude v3 Sonnet and are super impressed by the results.
-Not only are feeling the answers more intelligent as well the speed of the answers is much faster.
-In the next section I want to describe how an update can go as smoothly as it went for us.
+Recently, AWS released Claude v3.
+It comes with the [Haiku](https://aws.amazon.com/about-aws/whats-new/2024/03/anthropics-claude-3-haiku-model-amazon-bedrock/) and [Sonnet](https://aws.amazon.com/about-aws/whats-new/2024/03/anthropics-claude-3-sonnet-model-amazon-bedrock/) flavors.
+Both are big improvements over the previous version.
+We recently updated our [arcBot](https://martinmueller.dev/arcbot-eng) to use Claude v3 Sonnet and are very impressed with the results.
+Not only are the responses more intelligent, but the speed of the responses is much faster.
+In the next section I will describe how an update can go as smoothly as it did for us.

-## Update
+## Upgrade

-As mentioned we upgraded from Claude v2.1 to Claude v3 Sonnet.
-But if you do such think is includes like high risks that your answers are not as good as before.
-But we were prepared and the answers are now even better.
+As mentioned above, we upgraded from Claude v2.1 to Claude v3 Sonnet.
+But when you do this there is a high risk that your answers will not be as good as before.
+But we were prepared and the answers are even better now.
 But how did we do it?

 Simply with [Unit Testing](https://martinmueller.dev/aws-bedrock-unit-testing).
-I wrote a bunch of unit tests during development with Claude v2.1 and those came in very handy for the update to v3.
-It basically was just a matter of making those unit tests passing.
+I wrote a bunch of unit tests during the development with Claude v2.1 and they came in handy for the update to v3.
+It was basically just a matter of making those unit tests pass.

 ## Conclusion

-Using AWS gen AIs offers like Claude is super fun.
-It can get challenging when ensuring your answers are still as good as before.
-But with a good test coverage you can make sure that your answers are still as good as before or even better.
-With our unit tests in place wer are confident that we easily can update to a future version easily again or if we wanted change the LLM entirely.
-Any questions or thoughts on this reach out :)!
+Using AWS gen AI offerings like Claude is super fun.
+It can be challenging to make sure your answers are still as good as before.
+But with good test coverage, you can make sure that your answers are still as good as before, or even better.
+With our unit tests in place, we are confident that we can easily upgrade to a future version again, or if we wanted, change the LLM entirely.
+If you have any questions or thoughts about this, feel free to contact us :)!

 ## AB Picturer - Bonus

 <img src="https://github.com/mmuller88/mmblog/raw/master/content/aws-bedrock-update/ab-picturer.png" alt="drawing" width="400"/>.

 Did you notice the cool blog title picture?
-It is actually one from two randomly choosen.
-I love writing blog post and choosing a nice picture.
-But often I want to choose the best picture.
-So for figuring out the best picture I'm using AB Testing.
-If you are curios about that have a look at my [AB Picturer Tool](https://martinmueller.dev/ab-picturer).
+It is actually one of two randomly selected pictures.
+I love writing blog posts and choosing nice pictures for them.
+But often I want to choose THE BEST picture.
+So to find the best picture I'm using AB Testing.
+If you are curious about it, have a look at my [AB Picturer Tool](https://martinmueller.dev/ab-picturer) and provide me feedback or even better become an engaged tester :).